Australian Centre for Christianity and Culture: The Centre

 The Centre is located on a small knoll overlooking Lake Burley Griffin on Kings Avenue and immediately south of the Parliamentary Triangle in the heart of Canberra.
 The administration building George Browning House is adjacent to St Mark's National Theological Centre.
+Next to George Browning House is the Chambers Pavilion, which includes a meeting room.

 Atop the site is a tall, stylised, steel cross, on the centreline of the major axis of the Centre's building plan.
-Down this axis is a ceremonial fire pit, then a grassed amphitheatre area that will eventually be enclosed, then the main building of the Centre's auditorium and chapel.
+Down this axis is a ceremonial fire pit, then a grassed amphitheatre area, then the main building of the Centre's chapel.
 Beside the chapel is the Great Bell (John Taylor & Co, 1986).

-The Pilgrim's Walk leads away from the centre's building to the Pilgrim Poles, the labyrinth and the Bible Garden.
+The Pilgrim's Walk leads away from the Centre's buildings to the Pilgrim Poles, the labyrinth and the Bible Garden.
 The Bible Garden features plants described in the texts of the bible.
 It was established with a benevolent grant from The Bible Garden Trust and opened in 2008.

 Structure

 Board

-The Centre has a Board with a wide representation of Australian Christian denominations and communities.
-Members include:
+The Centre has a Board with representation of Australian Christian denominations and communities.